nomad-coe/nomad/docs/introduction.rst

 Nomad uses a series of 3rd party technologies that already solve most of nomads processing, storage, availability, and scaling goals:

-minio.io
-^^^^^^^^
-http://minio.io is a s3 compatible object storage API that can be used in scaled in various cloud and HPC contexts, running on a simple fily system, NAS, or actual object storage.
-We use it to store uploaded files, raw repository files for download, and archive files.
-Minio enables clients to downlaod and upload files via presigned URLs.
-This us to provide selective secure scalable access to data files.

 celery
 ^^^^^^
 http://celeryproject.org (incl. rabbitmq) is a popular combination for realizing